keerthik/keerthik.github.io/content/essays/1503_androidmodem/index.md

 folder: tech
 title: One-touch Android USB Modem
 date: 2015-03-01
-update: March 2015
+update: 2023-05-01
 ---

 As a digital nomad, I am often in some form of transit such as a long subway, bus, or high speed rail ride, or waiting in an airport.
 As such, being able to work literally on the go is a must for my remote job.
-As such one of the first things I do in any country I land is secure a local SIM with enough data to tide me over for the entire duration of my stay.
+One of the first things I do in any country I land is secure a local SIM with enough data to tide me over for the entire duration of my stay.
 Thus even if I lose access to wifi, I can tether to my phone.

 I used to use the portable Wifi hotspot on my phone (stock Lollipop made this a status bar dropdown option which is great).
 However, this drained the battery rapidly on both my phone and the laptop that was charging it, and in these circumstances usually that's the last thing I wanted.